What can you do to prolong and preserve the quality of your fresh roasted coffee?

 Among them are sunlight, oxygen, temperature, and moisture (see below for more detail).

-If not stored properly, whole bean coffee can begin to loose its fresh roasted quality as early as one week, and ground coffee as soon as one hour.
+If not stored properly, whole bean coffee can begin to lose its fresh roasted quality as early as one week, and ground coffee as soon as one hour.

 In order to protect your freshly roasted coffee from Storehouse Coffee to you, we package using high quality, heat sealed, foil lined bags with one way de-gassing valves, which eliminates exposure to sunlight and oxygen.